 - Taste and add more seasoning as needed.
 Keeps for up to 1 week in the fridge.

 Mixing the barbecue sauce into the ground beef (or other ground meat of your choosing) results in a moist and flavorful burger.
-If you’re not having a party, these work fine as normal sized burgers rather than the 2 ounce suggestion.
-In winter I prefer to cook them in a pan on the stove with just a little oil.
+If you’re not having a party, these work fine as normal-sized burgers rather than the 2-ounce suggestion.
+I prefer to cook them in a pan on the stove with just a little oil in winter.

-For the buns, you could use minis, if you can find them, but you could also just cut out pieces of bread.
+For the buns, you could use minis if you can find them, but you could also just cut out pieces of bread.
 The top of a small jar makes a great sized cutter.
-Just toast before using, then place some greens on the bottom bun, like spinach, add your burger then top with cheese, extra sauce and even some bacon for a more unique contribution to the game day party.
+Just toast before using, then place some greens on the bottom bun, like spinach, add your burger, top with cheese, extra sauce, and even some bacon for a unique contribution to the game day party.
 These would go great with rutabaga fries.

 - 2 tablespoons chili powder